lharriscoble/lharriscoble.github.io/_teaching/2014-spring-teaching-1.md

 #location: "City, Country"
 ---

-I have been the instructor of record for Hungry Planet Geography of Crops since Spring 2023.
-I developed all of the materials for this course and I have taught it in both an in-person and online format.
+I have been the instructor of record for Hungry Planet: Geography of Crops since Spring 2023.
+I created all of the course materials, including lectures, assignments, assessments, and supporting resources, with the goal of building an engaging and interdisciplinary learning experience.
+The course examines global agricultural systems through a geographic perspective, encouraging students to think critically about how the geography of food production relates to environmental, political and social issues.

+I have taught this course in both in-person and online formats, adapting my teaching strategies for each environment while maintaining consistent learning outcomes.
+In the classroom, I emphasize discussion-based learning, interactive activities, and real-world case studies to help students connect course concepts to contemporary global issues.
+In the online format, I incorporate a mix of elements, including recorded lectures, discussion boards, to encourage engagement with the course content.

+A central component of the course is the development of practical geospatial skills.
+Through a sequence of five scaffolded mapping assignments, I teach students how to create and interpret maps using ArcGIS Pro and real-world agricultural datasets.
+These assignments guide students through foundational skills, such as data visualization and map design, allowing them to engage directly with the geographic patterns of crop production.
+By working with authentic data, students gain both technical proficiency and a deeper understanding of how spatial tools can be used to analyze global food systems.
+Across both modalities, I prioritize clarity, accessibility, and student engagement.
+I continuously refine course content based on student feedback and learning outcomes, ensuring that materials remain relevant and effective.
+My approach to teaching this course reflects a commitment to critical thinking, meeting the diverse needs of students, and helping students develop a deeper understanding of the geographic dimensions of global food systems.

 Teaching Networks Resources